How to Merge PDFs Without Uploading Your Files: A user-focused Guide

 That's a risky trade for documents like bank statements, tax forms, medical records, legal contracts, and client proposals.
 Once a file leaves your computer, you no longer control how it's stored, cached, or accessed.

 I built the PDF Merger to solve exactly this.
 It runs entirely in your browser.
-Your documents never leave your device.
-The merge happens locally, in your browser's memory, and the result goes straight to your downloads folder.
+Your documents are processed locally in your browser's memory, and the result goes straight to your downloads folder.

 How browser-based PDF merging works